Triang-jyed-driung/i8muon/README.md

 ### Muon Optimizer

-Muon is a stochastic optimizer designed for the hidden-layer weight matrices of neural networks.
+Muon is a optimizer designed for the hidden-layer weight matrices of neural networks.
 Its core idea: after accumulating gradient momentum, apply **Newton-Schulz orthogonalization** to the update direction, then step.
-The orthogonalization enforces an approximate spectral norm of 1 on the update, which stabilizes training for large models without needing per-tensor learning-rate scaling.
+The orthogonalization enforces an approximate spectral norm of 1 on the update, which stabilizes training for large models.

 A single Muon step (simplified) is:

 ```
 g_t      = gradient
 B_t      = mu * B_{t-1} + g_t                      (momentum)
 O_t      = NewtonSchulz(B_t)                       (orthogonalize)
 theta_t  = theta_{t-1} - adjusted_lr * O_t         (apply, with optional weight decay)
 ```